Cores

 Specific Aims of the CSC

 Infrastructure to support research involving study volunteers is essential for HIV investigations.
-The CSC leverages, in part, infrastructure of participant-based HIV research programs used for ACTG clinical trial at Vanderbilt in order to serve CFAR investigators.
+The CSC leverages, in part, infrastructure of participant-based HIV research programs used for HIV clinical trials at Vanderbilt to serve CFAR investigators.

-During the next grant cycle, the CSC will emphasize team science to grow collaborations between MMC and VUMC investigators, with a focus on nurturing team leadership by MMC investigators.
-This builds on some success to date promoting clinical research collaborations between MMC and VUMC investigators, which are generating some of the first ever joint VUMC-MMC publications in HIV.
+The CSC emphasizes team science to grow collaborations between VUMC investigators with investigators at MMC and in Memphis, with a focus on nurturing team leadership by MMC and Memphis investigators.
+This builds on some success to date promoting clinical research collaborations between VUMC investigators with investigators at MMC and in Memphis, which are generating some of the first ever joint publications in HIV.

 Services Offered